ion-ml/foa/ASSIGNMENT_ANSWERS.md

 > Present and explain the main formulas that define the algorithm.

 The main formulas used within the FOA algorithm by X are as follows.

 The algorithm starts by randomly allocating the food and the fruit flies to positions within the search space.
 The random allocation of the food has not been defined, explicitly.
-However, the random allocations of the fruit fly position has been, and it calculates (per coordinate) a pseudo random value within the pre-defined lower and upper bounds (of the search space).
+However, the random allocations of the fruit fly position was defined.
+The definition calculates a pseudo random value based upon the pre-defined lower and upper bounds (of the search space).

-See append 1
+`fruitFly = lowerBound + (upperBound - lowerBound  * rand())`

+Within the smell phase, fruit flies are pseudo randomly re-positioned with regard to their previous best position.
+This is defined using the following formula:

+`fruitFly (nextPosition) = fruitFly (currentPosition) + alpha(currentPosition - bestPosition)`

-Within the smell phase, the concentration of the smell of food associated with each fruit fly is defined by the distance (between the fruit fly and the food) divided by 1.
-Smell concentration is the inverse of the distance.
-Smell concentration is greater when the distance is smaller and lower when the distance is larger.
+Within the vision phase, the smell concentration per fruit fly is defined by the inverse of the distance between the fruit fly and the food.
+Smell concentration increases as the distance between a given fruit fly and the food decreases.
+Conversely, smell concentration decreases as the distance between a given fruit fly and the food increases.

-See append 2

-Within the vision phase, the fruit fly with the maximin smell concentration (of food) is calculated by finding the maximising smell concentration value (per fruit fly) from across the swarm.
-In order for the swam to move towards the fruit fly with the maximum smell concentration (of food) the distance between that fruit fly and the centre of the swarm is calculated.

-The x coordinate of the centre of the swarm is calculated by summing all of the x coordinates of the fruit flies and dividing by the number of fruit flies.
-The y coordinate of the centre of the swarm if found using the same process.

-The distance between the centre of the swarm and the fruit fly associated with the maximin smell concentration of food is found by calculating the Pythagorean distance between the two positions.
+Per iteration, the swarm moves toward the fruit fly with the maximum smell concentration.
+This process is defined by the following formula:

-See appendix 4.
+`xBest = min (smellConcentration per fruit fly)`

 ---

 ### Q 2.b

-> Indicate its main parameters and their ranges
+The parameters used by Mitic, Vukovic, Petrovic and Miljkoiv (2015) are as follows:

-Number of fruit flies = 30
+- Number of fruit flies = 30
-Iterations - 300
-Average across 50
-Lower bound 0
-Upper bound 100
+- Number of trials = 50
+- Iterations = 700
+- Search space lower bound = -10
+- Search space upper bound = 10

 ---